< Blog < Do Yoga < Yoga Basics < How to Choose The Best Time to Do Yoga

 What Is The Best Time To Do Yoga For Weight Loss?

-There isn’t a specific best time to do yoga for weight loss, as slimming down requires being in a calorie deficit first of all.
-The best time is the one to which you can make a commitment.
+There isn’t a specific best time to do yoga for weight loss, as slimming down requires being in a calorie deficit.
+The best time is the one to which you can commit.

 If weight loss is your goal, consider adding more physical activity to both put yourself in a deficit and support your muscles.